Tax Management India. Com

 1. GST officers must explain 'grounds of arrest' to offenders, obtain acknowledgement: CBIC

-Summary: GST officers are now required to explain the "grounds of arrest" to offenders and obtain a written acknowledgement, as per new guidelines from the Central Board of Indirect Taxes and Customs (CBIC).
-This change follows a Delhi High Court order, emphasizing the distinction between "reasons for arrest" and "grounds of arrest," as clarified by the Supreme Court.
-Previously, officers only needed to note the grounds in the arrest memo.
-The updated procedure mandates that the grounds be provided in writing as an annexure to the arrest memo, ensuring transparency and accountability in GST-related arrests.
+Summary: GST officers are now required to explain the "grounds of arrest" to offenders and obtain a written acknowledgment, according to new guidelines from the Central Board of Indirect Taxes and Customs (CBIC).
+This change follows a Delhi High Court order and distinguishes between "reasons for arrest" and "grounds of arrest," as clarified by the Supreme Court.
+The "grounds of arrest" are specific to the accused, unlike the general "reasons for arrest."
+This amendment updates the previous guideline from August 2022, which mandated only verbal explanation and documentation in the arrest memo.

 2. Retail inflation eases to 4-month low of 5.2 pc in Dec; creates room for RBI's rate cut